-With Hong Kong’s third wave of COVID-19, the new school year has started online.
-The Hong Kong government has since announced the reopening of schools starting on September 23rd, but all children have by now experienced online teaching and it will likely remain quite common in kids education.
+With Hong Kong’s latest COVID-19 waves, school keeps moving between online and offline.
+All children in Hong Kong have by now experienced online teaching and it will likely remain quite common in kids education.

-This pandemic continues to raise lots of legitimate questions from parents.
-Here is a practical guide for all parents, brought in partnership with OT&P Healthcare and reviewed by paediatrician Dr. Niki Tracy.
+As this pandemic continues to raise lots of legitimate questions from parents, here is a practical guide brought in partnership with OT&P Healthcare and reviewed by paediatrician Dr. Niki Tracy.
 Read on to better understand COVID-19 risks, its transmissibility in little ones and how to best support children this year.

 COVID-19 in Children: Risks and Symptoms